 With its close proximity to the Columbia River Gorge, Mount Hood National Forest and Silver Falls State Park, there are many opportunities to visit beautiful waterfalls near Portland.
 We spent an amazing few days exploring some of the stunning Portland Waterfalls and the natural beauty that surrounds them.
 We’ve put together this list of the 9 best waterfalls near Portland to help you plan your own Portland waterfall adventures!

 There are 238 waterfalls in Oregon and close to 100 of these are easily accessible from Portland.
+Visiting the waterfalls is also one of the best day trips from Portland.
 We’ve included the most magnificent and intriguing Portland waterfalls in our list of the 9 best waterfalls near Portland!

 Portland Waterfalls: Visiting the Columbia River Gorge Waterfalls

 The Columbia River Gorge, a canyon stretching over 80 miles through the Cascades mountain range, is just a 40 minute drive from Portland.
 The area boasts the highest concentration of waterfalls in the USA.